aekari/Synthesis-Map/README.md

 1. The Map is best used on a desktop and is not responsive/mobile friendly.
 2. The images are small without an option to view them larger besides zooming in.
-3. There's no way to easily update the photosw/out going into the code and doing it manually.
+3. There's no way to easily update the photos w/out going into the code and doing it manually.

 ## License
 [No License -- no permission granted to reuse](https://choosealicense.com/no-permission/)